Medium Difficult Bible Person Quiz with Answers

 Barabbas.

-Pontius Pilate gave the Jews the option to let Jesus go or this criminal.
+Pontius Pilate gave the Jews the option to let go of Jesus or a criminal.

 The notorious criminal was Barabbas, who was believed to be a murderer.

-Pilate released him at the trial of Jesus.
+Pilate released him at the trial of Jesus at the request of the Jews.

 During Pentecost, it was customary to release one prisoner in place of another.